Knowledge Base

 IXBRL Accounts CT600

-Note: Although in this example we had the longer period (the 12 month period) first, it actually makes no difference and therefore you could have the shorter period for the first CT600.
+You can attach your accounts to both CT600 returns as it makes no difference, but they must be attached to one of them.
+Note: Although in this example, we had the longer period first (the 12-month period), it actually makes no difference, and therefore you could have the shorter period for the first CT600.

 Step 4 - Make your submission to HMRC

-Once you have completed your returns and completed the above you will now be able to submit and file online.
-You can submit your filings in any order, normally though the CT600 return with the accounts attached is sent first.
-If you get a rejection errors it better to deal with this first.
-Once you have submitted both (and hopefully accepted), you will receive emails from EasyDigitalFiling with your IRMark (digital hash) and later (possibly 4-12 hours) an email from HMRC.
+Once you have completed your returns and completed the above, you will now be able to submit and file online.
+You can submit your filings in any order, normally though the CT600 return with the accounts attached if sent first.
+If you get a rejection error, it’s better to deal with this first.
+Once you have submitted both (and accepted), you will receive emails from the Easy Digital Filing team with your IRMark (digital hash) and later (possibly 4-12 hours) an email from HMRC, if they have your email address.

 Step 5 - Make your submission to Companies House

-When I first wrote this article, we did not submit to Companies House, but due to popular demand we built out to the Companies House interface and you can now also create a Companies House Submission which will fillet (remove the Profit and Loss statement) from your HMRC IXBRL accounts, and add the Companies House IXBRL Taxonomy (yes - Companies House have different IXBRL Tags to HMRC).
 You can then file with a click direct and file online to Companies House.
 For Micro Limited Companies you can do this through the Companies House web site for free, however, as you will have already made the accounts up on the platform for HMRC, we hope that being able to do this automatically will save you time, ensure accuracy and consistency with what is filed with HMRC, and have all your Accounts filings in one place.
 If you have already paid, please ask us for an upgrade code for this additional filing.

 Step 6 - Sit back and relax